binary-tools

 btools.pack('64#ld', [1, 2]);

-Structs will always be padded in the end as needed to fit the value of alignment operator.
+Structs will always be padded in the end as needed to fit the value of the operator.

 // Defining a 32-bit architecture: